tum-pbs/pbdl-book/overview.md

-No matter whether we're considering forward or inverse problem, the most crucial differentiation for the following topics lies in the nature of the integration  between DL techniques and the domain knowledge, typically in the form of model euqations.
+No matter whether we're considering forward or inverse problem, the most crucial differentiation for the following topics lies in the nature of the integration  between DL techniques and the domain knowledge, typically in the form of model equations.
-Looking ahead, we will particularly aim for a very tight intgration of the two, that goes beyond soft-constraints in loss functions.
+Looking ahead, we will particularly aim for a very tight integration of the two, that goes beyond soft-constraints in loss functions.
 Taking a global perspective, the following three categories can be identified to categorize _physics-based deep learning_ (PBDL)